bikerben33/portfolio/_sources/key-results.rst.txt

    * Created a method for exporting content from IBM DOORS Next Generation into a customer-ready document that reduced publishing time from five days down to one day.
+   * Created a way to convert content from IBM DOORS Next Generation into HTML content with code snippet collapsing and highlighting using a combination of Doxygen and JavaScript.

 Retrospectives for Process Improvement
 **************************************